stanfordnqp/spins-b/docs/examples_grating_coupler.rst

     # We now have two sub-objectives: Maximize transmission and minimize
     # back-reflection, so we must an objective that defines the appropriate
     # tradeoff between transmission and back-reflection.
 Here, we choose the
-    # simplest objective to do this, but you can use SPINS functions to
+    # simplest objective to do this, but you can use Spins-B functions to
     # design more elaborate objectives.
     obj = (1 - power) + 4 * refl_power